Appalachian Mountain Club Wilderness Lodges

 Medawisla Lodge & Cabins is a totally rebuilt sporting camp that originally opened on the location in 1953.
 It’s at the confluence of Second Roach Pond and the Roach River, meaning there’s plenty of opportunities for time on the water.
 Canoes and kayaks are available for guests.
 Trails and roads linked to the lodge are perfect for trail running and mountain biking.
 Anglers can fly fish for wild brook trout or landlocked salmon.

-The summer/fall season at Maine AMC Wilderness Lodges runs until Oct.
-17, 2020.
+The summer/fall season at Maine AMC Wilderness Lodges runs until mid-October.
 Check here for information on reservations and the winter season.

 To Gorham Chairback: